maxnz/csinparallel-gen/README.md

 ## Requirements
 - Raspberry Pi 3B/3B+/4B running Raspbian Buster
 - USB flash drive with 64GB of space or more
+  - The USB should have a Linux filesystem, such as ext4
+  - If you need to image it to the correct filesystem, run `sudo mkfs.ext4 /dev/...`, replacing the `...` with the correct disk partition (i.e. `/dev/sda1`)
+    - Make sure the partition is not mounted anywhere
+    - When prompted, enter `y` to confirm you want to overwrite the filesystem

 ## Usage
 - Clone `pi-gen` and this repository